Input-to-state stabilization of linear systems under data-rate constraints: Abstract

 \section{Abstract}

-We study feedback stabilization of continuous-time linear systems under finite data-rate constraints in the presence of unknown disturbances.
-A communication and control strategy based on sampled and quantized state measurements is proposed, where the quantization range is dynamically adjusted using reachable-set propagation and disturbance estimates derived from quantization parameters.
-The strategy alternates between stabilizing and searching stages to handle escapes from the quantization range and employs an additional quantization symbol to ensure robustness near the equilibrium.
-It guarantees input-to-state stability (ISS), improving upon existing results that yield only practical ISS or lack explicit data-rate conditions.
-Simulation results illustrate the effectiveness of the strategy.
+We study feedback stabilization of linear systems under data-rate constraints in the presence of completely unknown disturbances.
+A communication and control strategy is proposed based on sampled and quantized state measurements, where the quantization range is dynamically adjusted using reachable-set approximations and disturbance estimates derived from quantization parameters.
+The strategy alternates between stabilizing and searching stages to recapture the state after escapes from the quantization range.
+Under a data-rate condition, it guarantees input-to-state stability (ISS) with respect to the disturbance.
+An additional quantization symbol is introduced to establish ISS near the equilibrium.
+A simulation example illustrates the effectiveness of the proposed approach.